About Jacob Molyneux, senior editor/blog editor

 The here and now.

 The story told here reminds us how much we humans can cocoon ourselves against the more elemental forces of the natural world, and how healing it can be to encounter a magnificent animal that asks only that we be present in the here and now.
 The senses awaken.
-We look beyond our own habitual […]
+We look beyond our own habitual ways of […]

 The Top 10 AJN Blog Posts of 2017